 Head of the section, Dr. Michael Mitchell’s teaching career has spanned 30 years in the Department of Diagnostic Radiology.
 He has received numerous awards in that time, including the department’s excellence in teaching award.
-Dr. Gordon Boyd is newer to the department, but has also made a great impression on residents, earning him the excellence in teaching award as well.
+Dr. Gordon Boyd who is also our Fellowship Director, is newer to the department but has also made a great impression on residents, earning him the excellence in teaching award as well.

 Together with Dr. Patrick Slipp they teach the musculoskeletal (MSK) imaging curriculum, which includes three four-week rotations for second- and third-year residents, and two four-week rotations for fourth- and fifth-year residents.
 The rotations incorporate daily one-on-one teaching, lectures and rounds.
 Drs.
 Mitchell, Boyd and Duffy are also involved in medical student education and provide elective educational experiences for residents in other disciplines such as orthopedic surgery and rheumatology.